AndySimph/AndySimph/README.md

 Hello, and Welcome to my page of projects

-I've worked on programming a couple of small games, such as tetris and a game combining nesting dolls and tic-tac-toe.
+I've worked on programming a couple of small games, such as tetris, snake, and a game combining nesting dolls and tic-tac-toe.
 I'm also currently working on the Project Euler problems as well as a Crypto Modeling and Trading bot.

+I'm interested and have been taking classes in A.I. and Operating Systems.

 The languages and utilities that I have worked with are: C++, C#, Python, JavaScript, PHP, MYSQL